cgjerow/change-data-capture/README.md

             new ChangeDataCaptureType().captureResync()
         ).createEvents();
 ```
+Note: SF Apex does not support enums with reserved keywords as values.
+The ChangeDataCaptureType() class is a common workaround for this Enum limitation.

 ### Diff Data Capture
 This event type will capture only the whitelisted fields which have changed.
 Common use case: After Update events